Teach Beside Me

 How to Build a Popsicle Stick Bridge:

-To start, you will need two rows of popsicle sticks for the bottom base.
+For the bridge me made, you will need two rows of popsicle sticks for the bottom base.
 Start by lining up three popsicle sticks end to end.
 Glue on two overlapping the seams.
-Then cut one stick in half for the two ends.
+Then cut one stick in half to make smaller pieces for the two ends of the bridge.

 Repeat this three more times.